unraid/docs/docs/unraid-os/manual/storage-management.md

 There may be times when you want to change the format used on the cache drive (or some similar operation) and preserve as much of its existing contents as possible.
-In such cases the recommended way to proceed that is least like;y to go wrong is:
+In such cases the recommended way to proceed that is least likely to go wrong is:

 1. Stop array.
 2. Disable docker and VM services under Settings
 3. Start array.
 If you have correctly disabled these services there will be NO Docker or VMstab in the GUI.
-4. Set all shares that have files on the cache and are currently not have a Use Cache:Yes to BE Cache:Yes.
+4. Set all shares that have files on the cache and currently don't have a Use Cache:Yes to BE Cache:Yes.
 Make a note of which shares you changed and what setting they had before the change
 5. Run mover from the Main tab; wait for completion (which can take